The Linda Hall Library is open to the public free of charge during regular Library hours.

 All visitors to the Library are asked to register at the Reference Desk.
 Patrons will be required to present their card or a photo ID during each visit.
 There is no charge for getting a Library card; credit cards are required for patrons who wish to borrow materials.

 The History of Science Collection is also open to the public during Library hours.
-An appointment is not necessary for individual readers and visitors, although a registration form is required to request rare books and special collections materials.
+Please schedule an appointment at least one day in advance (Click here to download a registration form).
 Classes and groups are advised to contact Eric Ward to make an appointment in advance of a proposed visit.

 Who Can Borrow